-One of the most initmidating parts of going vegan is figuring out how to create baked goods without eggs, butter, and milk.
+One of the most intimidating parts of going vegan is figuring out how to create baked goods without eggs, butter, and milk.
 Fortunately, the process is a lot less stressful than it sounds.
 No recipe proves that better than this one, which requires no substitute egg and uses coconut oil in place of butter.
 It is inspired by a recipe from Isa Chandra Moskowitz, cookbook writer extraordinaire, webmaster of the Post Punk Kitchen (www.theppk.com) and the woman who taught me the art of vegan baking —Gena Hamshaw

-Mix wet ingredients into dry, using a whisk, an electric hand mixer, or your hands, till uniform.
+Mix wet ingredients into dry, using a whisk, an electric hand mixer, or your hands, until uniform.
 Flatten the dough into a disk and refrigerate, wrapped in saran, for 30 minutes (or overnight).

 Dust a clean surface with flour.
 Roll the dough out till it's a scant 1/4 inch thick.
 Cut into desired shapes.